Make priorities matter again with even over statements

 Confusing priorities drive confusing results.

 Prioritization requires clarity but, most importantly, sacrifice.
 Saying yes to what’s important is easy.
 It’s what you say ‘no’ to that defines your success.

 An ‘even over’ statement is a declaration of priority.
 You are saying that you will prioritize one good thing even over another good thing.

 Use this tool to establish clear team priorities.
 Your team will become what they focus on.

 Leading is about choice.
 You have to make tough calls and prioritizing requires favoring one good thing over another.

 Getting rid of negative, meaningless things is easier.
 The challenge is prioritizing among good things.

 An ‘even over’ statement is an action-driven tool.
 It will help you choose one good thing even over another good thing.

-At Liberationist, when we kick off a culture or team tranformation project, one of the first step is understanding alignment.
+At Liberationist, when we kick off a culture or team transformation project, one of the first steps is understanding alignment.
 That includes asking individuals to define priorities using “even over” statements.

 As you might imagine, when we compare everyone’s notes, there’s usually a huge gap.
 Not only are priorities unclear, but people have a hard time prioritizing – especially between two good things.

 Here are some examples of “even over” statements: